aronsantha/CineMate/README.md

 CineMate is your best friend when it comes to movies.
 It only shows you the highest rated movies, and even lets you save movies for later!

+## Demo

+Visit the live demo at: https://cinemate-by-aron.netlify.app/

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).